-- As used herein, "TSR" means cumulative total shareholder return, as calculated in accordance with SEC rules. - The peer group we use for this purpose is the Nasdaq US Benchmark Retail Index, the same index we use for purposes of our performance graph disclosure pursuant to Item 201(e) of Regulation S-K. - 7 The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable fiscal year. - Pre-Incentive Adjusted Operating Income is a non-GAAP measure we use to determine the majority of our annual incentive opportunity and is defined as the Company's operating income as reflected in the Company's audited financial statements, adjusted to exclude the impact of: (a) all expense (net of reimbursement) incurred as part of a public offering of the Company's securities, whether by the Company or by selling shareholders or both; (b) expenses incurred related to acquisition transaction costs; (c) income/expense incurred due to a change in accounting principles; (d) external expenses incurred during the start-up period for any new business venture; (e) bonuses payable under the Incentive Bonus Plan, and (f) any other adjustments that may be approved by the compensation committee.
-See Appendix A-1 for a reconciliation of Pre-Incentive Adjusted Operating Income to operating income.
+- (5) As used herein, "TSR" means cumulative total shareholder return, as calculated in accordance with SEC rules. - (6) The peer group we use for this purpose is the Nasdaq US Benchmark Retail Index, the same index we use for purposes of our stock performance graph disclosure in our Form 10-K pursuant to Item 201(e) of Regulation S-K. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable fiscal year. - (8) Post-Incentive Adjusted Operating Income is a non-GAAP measure used in our annual incentive program.
+See Appendix A-1 for how we define Post-Incentive Adjusted Operating Income and a reconciliation of post-incentive adjusted operating income to GAAP operating income.